Madison Bumgarner: 2014: World Series MVP

-In the 2014 World Series, the Giants faced the American League (AL) champion Kansas City Royals.
+In the World Series, the Giants faced the AL champion Kansas City Royals.
 With the starting rotation's regular season win-loss record posted by Jake Peavy (7–13), Hudson (9–13), and Ryan Vogelsong (8–13), the Giants became the first World Series team to have more than one starter four or more games under a .500 winning percentage.
 On October 21 at Kauffman Stadium, in a 7–1 win in Game 1 of the World Series, Bumgarner struck out five batters and at one point retired 12 straight batters.
 With two outs in the bottom of the seventh inning and on a 1-2 pitch, his 104th total pitch, catcher Salvador Perez hit a solo fly ball home run into the Royals left field bullpen with fireworks going off.
 He allowed only one run and three hits in seven innings on 106 pitches, ending his consecutive scoreless innings on the road streak at 32 2/3 innings.
 This was his first allowed since Game 4 of the 2010 NLDS.
 His World Series straight scoreless inning streak snapped at 21 innings pitched to begin his World Series pitching career.
 It was the only earned run allowed by Bumgarner in his World Series career.
 Bumgarner was willing to pitch in Game 4 but Bochy started him in Game 5.
 On October 26 at AT&T Park, in a 5–0 win in Game 5 of the World Series, Bumgarner pitched his second career postseason complete-game shutout on the postseason, another four-hit shutout, that put the Giants up three games to two in the Series.
-He became the second pitcher in franchise history with two shutouts in a single postseason after Mathewson's three shutouts in the 1905 World Series and the first San Francisco Giants pitcher to throw a complete-game shutout in a World Series game since Jack Sanford did so in Game 2 of the 1962 World Series.
+He became the second pitcher in franchise history with two shutouts in a single postseason after Mathewson's three shutouts in the 1905 World Series and the first San Francisco pitcher to throw a complete-game shutout in a World Series game since Jack Sanford in Game 2 of the 1962 World Series.
 In addition, according to Fox Sports, Bumgarner is the fourth left-handed pitcher with at least two shutouts in a single postseason, joining Hall of Famers Whitey Ford, Sandy Koufax, and former teammate Randy Johnson.
 This was the first complete game shutout by a pitcher in a World Series game since the Florida Marlins' Josh Beckett in the clinching Game 6 of the 2003 World Series over the New York Yankees at Yankee Stadium.
 This was also the first by a left-handed pitcher since Johnson in Game 2 of the 2001 World Series over the New York Yankees at Bank One Ballpark.
 Since the installment of division play in 1969, Bumgarner is the fourth pitcher to throw multiple complete game shutouts in a single postseason, along with Orel Hershiser, Beckett, and Johnson.
 Bumgarner set the all-time MLB record for lowest career World Series ERA (0.29) among pitchers of at least twenty-five innings pitched and three starts, breaking Jack Billingham's previous record of 0.36 in 25 1/3 innings pitched.
 The National Baseball Hall of Famer with the lowest career World Series earned run average is Babe Ruth's 0.87 in 31 innings pitched, which ranks fifth all-time.
 Bumgarner would lower his record to 0.25 two days later.
 Bumgarner was also the first pitcher in World Series history to pitch a shutout with at least eight strikeouts and no walks.
 He threw 117 pitches.
 The last question asked by Fox Sports reporter Ken Rosenthal on the night in a live postgame interview was if he would be available if there is a game seven.
 When asked, Bumgarner replied "You know it.
 Always."